FindMySchool LogoFindMySchool

 Year 7 applications are made through Sandwell’s coordinated admissions process.
 The academy publishes its own admissions guidance and directs families through the local authority route for offers.

-The academy states that the deadline for applications for September 2026 is 31 October 2025.
+For Year 7 entry in September 2027 in Sandwell, applications close on 31 October 2026, with offers issued on 1 March 2027.
 Families applying after that point should expect to be treated as late applicants under the local authority process.

 Yes.
 The most recent figures provided show substantially more applications than offers, which indicates sustained competition for Year 7 places.

-The latest dataset shows an Attainment 8 score of 43 and a Progress 8 score of -0.05.
+The latest results show an Attainment 8 score of 45.3 and a Progress 8 score of -0.05.
 That combination usually indicates broadly average progress with some variability by subject and cohort.

 Get in touch with the school directly